 - Notion updates the task status and creates documentation

-What would normally take 2-3 hours of research, implementation, and documentation happens in 15 minutes—and the quality is higher because Claude has real-time access to authoritative sources.
+What would normally take 2-3 hours of research, implementation, and documentation happens in about 15 minutes.
+And the quality is higher because Claude has real-time access to authoritative sources instead of relying on its training data alone.

 Benefits Beyond Speed